 Do you need PDU’s?
 Our Professional Development Committee Needs Volunteers!!!
-Would you like to assist with our Professional Development Day (PDD) Monday, May 13th at the Century House?
-OR Facilitate...
+Would you like to assist with planning our annual Professional Development Day (PDD)?
+OR Facilitate a topic for our PMP...

 The PMI Upstate New York Chapter is a forum promoting the principles of the PMI through networking with other project managers, sharing project experiences, providing and receiving training and...